 How to make the wooden plant holder

-I found my wooden pallet in a skip on my road.
+3. I found a wooden pallet in a skip (dumpster) on my road.
 Skips are a good place to pick up pallets, and as long as you ask most people will happily let you have them.
-I sawed the bottom rung off the pallet.
-Then removed a wooden plank from further up the pallet and nailed this to the sawn off piece to make a wooden trough.
-I then sanded the trough all over to smooth out the rough edges.

 Saw the bottom rung off the pallet.
 Then remove a wooden plank from further up the pallet and nail this to the sawn-off piece to make a wooden trough.
 Then finish of the pallet tin can holder by sanding it smooth.

 I am by no means a green-fingered gardener.
 A few years ago I made some terrariums with my Beaver cubs, and as these terrariums are still going strong, I have decided that the planting method I used was a good one.

 Firstly, fill the cans about a third of the way up with shingle, to provide a drainage layer.
 For the second layer, add some activated charcoal.
 This will also help with water absorption.

 Then followed this with a small layer of sand and place the bedding plants in the top third of the cans with potting compost.

 If you live in a wet climate I suggest that you drill some holes in the base of the tin cans before planting to aid with rain water drainage.